Instant Pot steak fajitas that are so tender, juicy, and filled with incredible flavors!

-Cooked till perfection in the IP in under 20 minutes, the meat turns out so delicious.
+Cooked till perfection in the Instant Pot so quickly, the meat turns out so delicious.
 And my favorite thing about this recipe?
 It’s a one-pot recipe, where you just throw everything in your IP and come back in just 20 minutes or so to enjoy the fajitas!

-So about 2 months ago I shared my Instant Pot Chicken Fajitas recipe on the blog, and so many of you LOVED it and asked me about making steak fajitas in the Instant Pot.
+So a couple of months ago I shared my Instant Pot Chicken Fajitas recipe on the blog, and so many of you LOVED it and asked me about making steak fajitas in the Instant Pot.
 So I figured that I need to share this recipe with you as well.

 IP steak fajitas couldn’t be any easier!
 This recipe is perfect for a quick throw-together meal, it’s so delicious and so easy to make that you’ll find yourself making it over and over again!